Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Free universal healthcare.
 Free education including childcare, college, and trade school.
 For more information go to Robinson’s campaign page.

-Occupation: Worked at Chicago Mercantile exchange as well as worked at the Federal Trade Commission as an attorney.
+Occupation: Worked at Chicago Mercantile Exchange as well as the Federal Trade Commission as an attorney.

 Platform: Medicare for all.
 Codify Roe vs Wade.
 Supreme Court reform: Each case has a rotating bench of nine non-partisan judges.
 First $50,000 of income tax free paid by taxing the top earners.
 For more information go to Showalter’s campaign page.